eugenelow13/OOP_Project/README.md

 #### Querying from Docker MySQL

-Here are some instructions for users to interact with the database via Docker.
 This section will show how information is stored in the database by interacting with the Docker MySQL interface to obtain details about the tables and to query data through SQL commands.

 - In Docker, click on the '>' icon beside the 'backend' container

     ![alt text](https://github.com/eugenelow13/OOP_Project/blob/main/screenshots/docker_sql_1.jpg)

 - In the expanded collapse view, click on 'mysql-1'

     ![alt text](https://github.com/eugenelow13/OOP_Project/blob/main/screenshots/docker_sql_2jpg)